Honda Civic running costs and reliability

 What are the running costs?

 According to WLTP testing procedures the Civic will return up to 56.5mpg combined.
 That’s an excellent figure and about on a par with the similarly powerful 2.0-litre variant of the Toyota Corolla.
-And like that car, it’s a self-charging hybrid which means you can get the best out of it even if you don’t have any way to charge a plug-in car at home.
+And like that car, it’s a self-charging hybrid which meant we could get the best out of it even if we didn’t have any way to charge a plug-in car at home.

 During our time with the Civic, we found around 54mpg easy to achieve in mixed driving, while urban driving with a fairly light right foot saw that figure leap to over 60mpg with ease.
 Considering the Civic is actually a pretty powerful car this is a seriously impressive figure.
 Long motorway journeys will usually result in a sub 50mpg rating though.